marcodallavecchia/image-processing/episodes/09-challenges.md

 :::::::::::::::::::::::::::::::::::::::: discussion

-## Further Reading

-Wondering where to go from here?
+## Where to go from here?

-Take a look at our [curated list of resources for further learning](further-reading.md).
+Take a look at our [curated list of resources](further-reading.md) for further publicly available courses, resources and scientific literature around image processing and more.

 ::::::::::::::::::::::::::::::::::::::::::::::::::